Best Books for Person-Centred Counselling (PCA)

 • Essays and dissertations

-The Handbook of Person-Centred Therapy and Mental Health edited by Stephen Joseph
+The Handbook of Person-Centred Therapy and Mental Health by Stephen Joseph book cover

 The Life and Work of Carl Rogers – Howard Kirschenbaum